tcw0/check24-messenger-challenge/README.md

    1. Move to the server folder using `cd server`
    2. Install the necessary dependencies using `npm install`
    3. Start the server using `npm start`

+### Use messenger

+**Create new user**

+We encourage you to create two users (customer & service_providers) for yourself to test out functionality that only occurs after creating both new user such as:
+ - Signup & Login
+ - Profile picture upload
+ - Choose conversation partner

+**Test User**

+To interact with an existing user, you can login with the following credentials:
+- **E-Mail:** reyes.herzog@gmail.com
+- **Password:** 1234

 ## Minimal Requirements